Extrys/XRMasterHands/README.md

 2.  **Know Your Settings:**

-	-   **Use Optimized Controls (Needs testing):** Toggle this option to inform the input system to use optimized controls for better performance.
+    -   **Poses:** This field is where you add the poses that your controller will react to.
+Before adding poses, you need to create them.
+Refer to the [XR Hands documentation](https://docs.unity3d.com/Packages/com.unity.xr.hands@1.4/manual/gestures/custom-gestures.html) for guidance on creating poses.
+Alternatively, you can use predefined poses by importing the Gestures sample from the XRMasterHands package.
+This option provides a quick way to implement common gestures and can be a great starting point for testing and further customization.
     -   **Joystick Pose (Optional):** Add a pose for joystick functionality if needed.
 Upon adding a pose, the "Scriptable Simulator" field will become available where you can include your custom joystick simulation logic.
 Use the "ScriptablePinchJoystickSimulator" from `Packages/XRMasterHands/Runtime/ScriptableObjects` for a pre-programmed air joystick option.
-    -   **Poses:** Here you add the poses to react to.
+    - **Use Optimized Controls (Needs testing):** Toggle this option to inform the input system to use optimized controls for better performance.

 3.  **Add Poses:**